 It's worth reiterating that a strong thesis statement is specific.
 If you find yourself using general words like "good," then you're not digging deep enough.
 For example, saying

 "European travel is a good way to spend your summer," is not specific enough.
-Why is

-European travel good?
-Further examine the heart of your topic and focus on very specific areas of confidence."
+Why is European travel good?
+Further examine the heart of your topic and focus on very specific areas of European travel that you can realistically cover and support with solid evidence.

+"Solo European travel requires independence which, in the end, bolsters personal confidence."
 This is much more specific and targeted.
 Now, you can hone in your research on solo travel through Europe, the need for independence, and its positive effect on personal confidence.